 We help LGBT people to meet, talk about problems and things that matter to them and speak out so their voices can be heard.
 We also speak to other people, to help them to understand and accept that LGBT people are just like everyone else.

 Until recently Lesbian, Gay and Bisexual people were treated as though we were bad or mentally ill.
 1600 years ago it became illegal to be LGBT because it was believed to be against the will of God and a kind of mental illness.
 Nowadays this is not true anymore and most people understand that all human beings are unique and different.
 People come in different ages, sexes, sizes, shapes and colours.
 Some people have physical disabilities.
 Some people have learning difficulties.
 Some people believe in God and worship in one or another religion.
 Some people do not believe in God.
-Some people are Lesbian, Gay or Bisexual.
+Some people are Lesbian, Gay, Bisexual and or Transgender.
 Some people are Heterosexual.
 None of these things make a person bad or mentally ill.